MarkDemidovs/Jikan/README.md

 # JIKAN ⏰

-JIKAN is a collaborative event management system designed to help teams keep track of events and schedules across different time zones.
-Currently in development, with plans for a full production release.
+JIKAN is a collaborative event management system designed to help teams and groups keep track of events and schedules across different time zones.

+Currently, JIKAN in development, with plans for a full production release once the current tasks are completed.

 ## Features